danculley/real-dom/README.md

 The default is an empty object.

 #### `...children`
 Any remaining parameters are handled as children to the node.
 Strings are wrapped with a call to `document.createTextNode`.
-Arrays are flattened.
+Arrays are flattened and their elements handled as other parameters.